dediane/mini_jeu_POO/README.md

 **1st version**

-This is a basic automatic version of the game.
+**This is a basic automatic version of the game.**

+José and Josiane are fighting!
+You's gonna win the game??

+---

 ### app_2.rb

 **2nd version**

-This is a more evoluated version of the game.
+**This is a more evoluated version of the game.**

+You will fight against our super player José and Josiane!
+You's gonna win the game??

+---

 ### app_3.rb

 **3rd version**

-This is a super cool version of the game.
+**This is a super cool version of the game.**

+You will fight an variable number of enemies!!!
+You's gonna win the game??